 To get an idea of what a home inspection report might look like, see InterNACHI’s home inspection report samples.

-“Water is not just an issue of things getting wet; water causes mold, and that is a health issue,” Gromicko notes.
+A red flag spotted in the home inspection can help you avoid a potential money pit.
+Water damage is a big one: “Water is not just an issue of things getting wet; water causes mold, and that is a health issue,” Gromicko notes.
+Here are some red flags to watch out for:

-“Inspectors need to be on the lookout for evidence of previous flooding and roof leaks or an indication that a flood or leak is likely to happen,” explains Bonnie Heatzig, a real estate agent with BEX Realty in Boca Raton, Florida.
+- Water intrusion: “Inspectors need to be on the lookout for evidence of previous flooding and roof leaks, or an indication that a flood or leak is likely to happen,” explains Bonnie Heatzig, a real estate agent with Douglas Elliman in Boca Raton, Florida.
 “Look for stains on the ceiling or floor.
 [Likewise] in states susceptible to earthquakes, check for cracks in the foundation, walls and ceilings.”

 How to negotiate repairs

-“If you uncover issues that concern you during the inspection, there are easy ways to resolve most issues,” Heatzig says, such as “negotiating a seller concession to the buyer, holding a portion of the proceeds in an escrow account to be used post-closing to rectify any problems and, if necessary, delaying the closing until the issues are resolved.”
+“If you uncover issues that concern you during the inspection, there are easy ways to resolve most issues,” Heatzig says.
+Solutions include “negotiating a seller concession to the buyer, holding a portion of the proceeds in an escrow account to be used post-closing to rectify any problems and, if necessary, delaying the closing until the issues are resolved.”

-It’s worth doing, too.
-According to Gromicko, “our inspectors have at times found so many defects in a house that the repairs would cost more than the sale price of the entire home.”
+“Our inspectors have, at times, found so many defects in a house that the repairs would cost more than the sale price of the entire home,” says Gromicko.